LAST UPDATED – 2/20/26 – Carlsbad Caverns National Park Guide

 Big Bend National Park

-Big Bend National Park is one of the most heavily-trafficked national parks in the central United States, and for good reason.
+Big Bend National Park is one of the most heavily trafficked national parks in the central United States, and for good reason.
 This stunning national parkland is located on the southern border of the United States with Mexico and includes a beautiful mixture of mountain and desert terrain.
-Visitors can see the infamous Rio Grande River, which forms the US and Mexico border thru much of Texas and marvel at the beauty of the vast expanses of mountain desert landscape in the area.
+Visitors can see the infamous Rio Grande River, which forms the US and Mexico border through much of Texas, and marvel at the beauty of the vast expanses of mountain desert landscape in the area.

 If you are planning on spending the night in the area of Carlsbad Caverns National Park, there are plenty of campgrounds in the area that you can stay at.
 Many of the campgrounds are located in the backcountry, but I have highlighted two below that are accessible without having to hike.
-If staying at a campground is not your thing, I also outlined a number of hotel options at different price points in nearby Carlsbad, New Mexico for you to review.
+If staying at a campground is not your thing, I also outlined some hotel options at different price points in nearby Carlsbad, New Mexico, for you to review.

 There are a lot of amazing things to see and do in Carlsbad Caverns National Park.
 While I have outlined some of my favorite things to see and do in the park in this guide, I wanted to also provide you with some additional park resources for you to review when planning your trip.
 I have included a list of those resources in my Carlsbad Caverns National Park guide below for you to review.